CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

 This is CLRadeonExtender assembler.
 This assembler can assemble code for all Radeon GPU's that based on the GCN1.0/1.1/1.2 architecture and it can generate AMD Catalyst OpenCL binaries and the GalliumCompute OpenCL binaries.
-It is compatible with GNU as and support the almost GNU as pseudo-operations (directives) including macros and repetitions.
+It is compatible with GNU assembler and support the almost GNU assembler's pseudo-operations (directives) including macros and repetitions.

 ### Invoking an assembler